 The QAD will be split into organisation-specific sections and role-specific sections; a participant’s QAD will need to be approved by all Code Bodies relevant to their role(s).
-The QAD will be jointly administered by the Code Bodies during MHHSP-Qualification.
+The QAD will be jointly administered by the Code Bodies during MHHS Qualification.
 Code Bodies are currently planning for a single location for participants to submit evidence and receive updates on their QAD, with the details of this to be released in future iterations of this document.
 The QAD will note which requirements are relevant to which Code Bodies.
 If participants have questions on a specific section of the QAD they will be able to raise it through the relevant Code Body mailbox (i.e. risk@elexon.co.uk and performanceassurance@recmanager.co.uk)

 To test the E2E operation of the MHHSP-scoped systems, the MHHS Programme requires a Minimum Viable Cohort (MVC) to participate in SIT.
 SIT will be performed by the service providers of the central systems and some other parties, and will involve the SIT participants sending and receiving flows from each other.

 The purpose of QT is to gain assurance that each participant is able meet the relevant requirements of their role in the business processes revised as a result of MHHS; part of this assurance will come from the participant’s ability to send and receive simulated flows.
-Participants who completed SIT will be able to use evidence from SIT to demonstrate their ability to send and receive flows.
+Participants who have completed SIT will be able to use evidence from SIT to demonstrate their ability to send and receive flows.

-SIT is scheduled to run from October 2023 to April 2025, and the Programme is expected to agree the list of SIT participants in April 2023.
+SIT is scheduled to run from October 2023 to April 2025, and the Programme is expected to agree the list of SIT participants in May 2023.
 It is expected that SIT participants will complete the QAD between April 2024 and April 2025, and a governance-only tranche for SIT participants will facilitate this as per Section 11.3.2 QT Schedule.
-However, SIT participants will be able to complete MHHSP-Qualification up until the deadline noted in Section 7.1 Market Roles included in MHHSP-Qualification.
+However, SIT participants will be able to complete MHHS Qualification up until the deadline noted in Section 7.1 Market Roles included in MHHS Qualification.

 The first tranche of QT is due to run from January 2025 to August 2025, and Code Bodies will provide a draft list of Tranche 1 participants in August 2024.
 The seventh and final tranche of QT is due to run from July 2025 to January 2026, and Code Bodies will provide a draft list of Tranche 7 participants in January 2025.
+There is additionally a non-SIT LDSO QT tranche due to run from July 2024 to January 2025.

 In an ‘Intention to Qualify’ submission, the process for which is outlined in Section 11.3.2 QT Schedule, Programme Participants will note their tranche preference(s).
 Code Bodies will then allocate on a first-come, first-served basis limited by a quota for the different roles.
-The Programme Participant’s readiness to begin QT then will be monitored through the MHHSP Readiness Assessments and their PIT progress.
+The Programme Participant’s readiness to begin QT will then be monitored through the MHHSP Readiness Assessments and their PIT progress.

 For QT participants, the submission date for their PIT completion report will be confirmed in future iterations of the QA&P; it will be aligned to qualification tranches and is expected to be similar to the deadlines for SIT participants, with the draft report submitted two months prior to the start of testing execution and finalised one month prior.